benjamin-shen/dbot/README.md

 Future ideas for the bot can be found in [todo.txt](developer/todo.txt).

-### Bugs
-There is an occasional delay in the bot's response.
-The GroupMe on PC sometimes displays messages in the wrong order.

-### Warnings
-If you are modifying the code, keep in mind that
-- I use `eval()` in [dbot.py](dbot.py).
-- some keywords/responses are inappropriate for the general public.
-Please keep in mind your target group.

 ## Sources
 Thanks to Dubem Ogwulumba for the name inspiration and helpful input on bot commands,
 Collin Montag for creating mbot (MasterBot) and encouraging the creation of dbot, and